NaiveD/MEAM520-Labs-PANDA-Arm/Report/Lab1/Lab1_report.md

 ### Extending Inverse Kinematics to 3D

 Panda does have a spherical wrist.
 However, kinematic decoupling does not work on the full Panda robot because it has 7 dofs, and you have to solve the first 4 joint variables with only 3 equations (the position of the wrist center).
 The appropriate way I can think of is to use geometric approach to solve the first 4 joint variables, and then the 3 joint variables of the wrist can be solved using Euler angles.
+The challenge with the 7 dof arm is that both numerical and geometric approach will be more complicated because of the one more redundant dof, and methods like kinematic decoupling will be inapplicable.